 With even sales executives still nervous about making cold calls, you now have the advantage to outsell your competition.
 By implementing these eight strategies to your next cold call, you should be well equipped to build a healthy pipeline of deals, and out-sell the competition.

 Now it’s your turn!
-Share your favorite cold calling tips or sales hack in the comments below.
+What is your favorite confidence boosting or result boosting cold calling technique?
+Let us know in the comments…